Need Help? Give us a call.

-If you’re thinking twice about Intuit merchant services, then take a look at your top two alternatives:
+If you’re thinking twice about Intuit merchant services, then take a look at these alternatives:

-One of the best alternative to Intuit merchant services is Square POS systems.
+One of the best alternatives to Intuit merchant services is Square POS systems.

 Unlike Intuit merchant services, Square POS systems are customizable and fully integrated.
 They’ll allow your business to either convert a smart device into a powerful point of sale, or invest in an all-in-one point of sale, complete with payment processing capabilities, point of sale software, and point of sale hardware.